DominikHorn/hashing-old-archive/README.md

-This repository contains implementations for various state of the art hashing functions ("classic", perfect, minimal perfect, order-preserving).
+This repository aims to benchmark classical vs. learned hash functions.
+For this purpose, it contains various state of the art implementations as well as benchmarking code.

 For further information, see our [collaborative google doc](https://docs.google.com/document/d/1akVt7XBPm3aWRnguZh88jpCAp97yZUwT8V5Po_p2Hxo/edit?usp=sharing)